 The billing process

 The billing process varies.
-For more information on maternity cover billing call us on 133 423 before you go into hospital, or ask for an HBF hospital liaison officer to visit you in hospital.
+For more information on maternity cover billing call us on 133 423 before you go into hospital.